 There are still a handful of bars where you can get cheap beer but some can be pretty janky and crowded.
 Also, smoking is still allowed in many of these bars so keep that in mind.

-- Mesteren & Lærlingen: This dive bar is located in the hip Meatpacking neighborhood is very chill and low key.
+- Mesteren & Lærlingen: This dive bar is located in the hip Meatpacking neighborhood and is very chill and low-key.
 They have cool music, a good amount of outdoor space, and affordable drinks.
 See on Google Maps.

 - Eiffel Bar: This working-class dive bar has been around since the early 1700s.
 Lots of locals from the neighborhood.
 Beer is cheap.
 See on Google Maps

 - Billy Booze: Cheapest alcohol in Copenhagen with drinks starting at 10 DKK.
 That said, they keep the terrible music super loud and the place is a bit trashy… but at least it’s cheap.
 See on Google Maps